mxriannar/mxriannar/README.md

 <b>Beyond programming...</b>

-- I am passionate about cats and I currently have 06 of them.
 - Addicted to watching series, documentaries and movies...
 Mainly suspense, action and true crimes.
 - I love listening to music, but for work I prefer a Lo-Fi beat or ASMR playlist.
 - Gamer and technology enthusiast in my spare time.